lebeli/recipe-app/README.md

 #### Set up

-The following instructions refers to the fluffy-bear backend project root folder.
+The following steps refers to the fluffy-bear backend project root folder.

-Build the application
+1. Build the application
 ```
 mvn clean install
 ```
-Build application and database images and run services in docker containers
+2. Build application and database images and run services in docker containers
 ```
 docker-compose up
 ```